yolk/valvat/README.md

 ### Skip local validation before lookup

-To prevent unnecessary requests, valvat performs a local syntax check before making the request to the VIES web service.
+To prevent unnecessary requests, valvat performs a local syntax check before making the request to the web service.
 If you want to skip this step (for any reason), set the `:skip_local_validation` option to `true`.

 ## Experimental checksum verification

 valvat allows to check vat numbers from AT, BE, BG, DE, DK, ES, FR, FI, GR, IE, IT, LU, NL, PL, PT, SE and SI against a checksum calculation.
 All other member states will fall back to a basic syntax check:

     Valvat.new("DE345789003").valid_checksum?
-    => true or false
+    => true or false`

-These results are more valuable than a simple syntax check, but keep in mind: they can not replace a lookup via VIES.
+These results are more valuable than a simple syntax check, but keep in mind: they can not replace an online lookup.

 *IMPORTANT* This feature was tested against all vat numbers I could get my hand on, but it is still marked as *experimental* because these calculations are not documented and may return wrong results.